asayghe1/GridFM/README.md

 ## 📧 Contact

-For questions or feedback, please open an issue or contact [email@example.com].
+For questions or feedback, please open an issue or contact [sayghea@rcjy.edu.sa].

 ---